WanwuYongmian/MCU-small-car/README.md

 # MCU-small-car
-the programme was used in a MCU car to join a competition
+#The programme was used in a MCU car to join a competition about using sensor to recognize the path and run on it